agroce/tstl/README.md

 `py-afl-fuzz -o <outputdir> -i <inputdir> -- tstl_afl`

-`tstl_afl` takes a file of bytes and interprets every two bytes as the index of a TSTL action (modulo the number of actions), using `sut.py` as usual.
+`tstl_afl` takes a file of bytes and interprets every N bytes (N depends on how many actions your harness has) as the index of a TSTL action (modulo the number of actions), using `sut.py` as usual.
 When `tstl_afl` detects a failure it also produces a conventional TSTL test file under the name